-Run for the Arts (May/June) – Volunteers are needed on the day of this fun run/walk, for which students, teachers, and school staff gather sponsors and then run/walk laps around the back field.
+Fun Run – Volunteers are needed on the day of this fun run/walk, for which students, teachers, and school staff gather sponsors and then run/walk laps around the back field.
 All students will receive t-shirts. and they have the opportunity to win small prizes for their participation.

-Book Fair (April/May) – Volunteers are needed to set up and staff the annual Scholastic Book Fair.
-Held the week of Grandparents and Special Friends Day.
+Book Fair Coordinator and Support – Volunteers are needed to set up and staff the annual Scholastic Book Fair.

 Library Aides (throughout the year) – Volunteers are needed to assist the librarian with shelving books and helping students in the library.